- Ice Hockey Tutorial

-The pointers G in the layout are known as goal posts or goal cages at both ends of the rink surface and the goal cages are covered with nets at the back shown as a symbol ‘m’.
-The two red lines behind the G circles termed as goal lines.
+The goal posts or goal cages are at both ends of the rink surface and the goal cages are covered with nets at the back.
 The goal cage’s nylon material net ideally measures 4 feet high and 6 feet wide guarded by goaltenders at each end.

 Ice hockey game is typically timed for 1 hour with three 20 minute period intervals.
 The game clock keeps ticking only if the puck is being played by the players on the rink.
 If there is any halt in the play the game clock is stopped immediately.
 The attacking and defending teams changes ends of the rink after second and third period intervals and also at the start of overtime.

 The play starts with a face-off, when centre player marked in the layout as C from both teams are positioned at the centre of the rink in front of each other and the referee places the puck on the ice between them.
 The centre players of both the teams try to gain possession of the puck to start the play.
 Apart from the start of the game face-off is used to resume the play after any stoppage of the game.

 In a tie game scenario, 5-minute overtime is given for the play and the team scores a point to win the game.
 Even after overtime if the game is still in tie, a shootout is played with 3 shooters of each team, the team with more goals wins the game.

 Ice Hockey - Equipment